dishantj4/Bowling/README.md

--Calculate game score for one frame when zero pins are knocked down in both rolls -Calculate game score having two frames where first frame is spare and in second frame few pins are knocked down -Calculate game score having two frames where first frame is strike and in second frame few pins are knocked down
+-Calculate game score for one frame when zero pins are knocked down in both rolls -Calculate game score having two frames where first frame is spare and in second frame few pins are knocked down -Calculate game score having two frames where first frame is strike and in second frame few pins are knocked down -Calculate game score for ten frames which does not include any strike or spare

 ````